The Most Scenic Drives in Nevada

 Set just 15 miles away from Las Vegas, Red Rock Canyon is a spectacular natural conservation area famous for its red rock faces.
 Red Rock Canyon is considered a natural wonder where strange formations from red rock emerge from the desert terrain, creating a seriously striking landscape that will make you feel as though you’re walking on Mars!

 Even though Red Rock is a great place for hiking if you don’t mind the heat, another great way to experience its beauty is by driving down the Red Rock Canyon Scenic Drive.
-This 13-mile loop road crosses the entire canyon, providing some of the most stunning overlooks in the area (make sure to stop at High Point Overlook, Calico Hills, and Red Rock Overlook for some seriously ooh-aah moments!)
+This 13-mile one way loop road crosses the entire canyon, providing some of the most stunning overlooks in the area (make sure to stop at High Point Overlook, Calico Hills, and Red Rock Overlook for some seriously ooh-aah moments!)

 The Free-Range Art Highway